Skip to content

 Quick Answers

-Honestly, our typical recommendation tilts that way — but LP is a legitimate choice and we'll spec it when it's the right answer.
+Honestly, our default tends that way — but LP SmartSide is a legitimate choice and we'll spec it whenever it's the right answer for your architecture and parcel.

-Yes — and sometimes the right answer; LP on accent elevation, fiber cement on body, for example.
+Yes, and sometimes that's the right answer — LP on an accent or character elevation, fiber cement on the body, for example.
+The mix should be deliberate, not accidental.

 Sources